fvanevski/knowledge_agent/README.md

 The Knowledge Agent uses a PostgreSQL database to store the reports generated by the sub-agents.
 The `db_utils.py` file contains the functions for creating the tables and interacting with the database.

-The database schema is as follows:
+The database schema consists of a table for each agent's reports:

 - `analyst_reports`
 - `researcher_reports`